Use These 9 Ideas to Create Car Travel Routes Around Provence (Including Lavender Fields, Cozy Villages & Verdon Gorge)

 These are killer routes.
 Trying to complete all the stops in one day is almost impossible.
 For instance, Verdon Gorge and Lac du Saint Croix are so overwhelming that they can easily take the entire day.
-I recommend to use the list of stops as an inspiration.
-Hopefully, this will be of any help for those of you putting together a Province travel itinerary.
+I recommend using the list of stops as an inspiration.
+Hopefully, this will be of any help for those of you putting together a Province road trip travel itinerary.

 Day 1: Head to Haute Provence